hyungmogu/ctci/README.md

 ## Work Summary

+### December 24th, 2018
+1. Worked on ['Root of a number'](https://youtu.be/0pUr7132m-Q) problem in algorithm for Pramp fifth time

 ### December 23rd, 2018
 1. Worked on ['Drone Flight Planner'](https://youtu.be/qtq4CeRFsYw) problem in algorithm for Pramp third time